Logo, MacQueen's Quinterly

 • No works that contain copyrighted song lyrics created by third parties—unless the author has permission in writing from the copyright holder.
 This also refers to photographs of contemporary paintings and other artworks, etc. The author must have written permission from the copyright holder before third-party lyrics and artworks can appear in MacQ.

-Third-party quotations, with full and proper attribution, are acceptable and even expected in critical and NaB essays (aka essays on process), reviews, and interviews.
+Third-party quotations, with full and proper attribution, are acceptable and even expected in critical and NaB essays (aka essays on process and/or craft), reviews, and interviews.
 PLEASE, have mercy on MacQ’s over-committed publisher—Clare’s a production army of one, with limited time and energy for research—and include your sources.
 Plus links if at all possible.
 Huge thanks! ♥♥

 • No gratuitous use of obscenities: Every word counts in short forms.
 Often, there’s little room for profanity.
 Of course, an occasional “fuck” can be quite useful and appropriate, in more ways than one.
 And “shit” has become all-purpose.
 But when such words are overused, they can weaken the work.